heros

 _destroy_hero()

-_connect_local_hero_callback(event: callable, remote_hero_method: callable, origin: str = None) str
+_connect_local_hero_callback(event: collections.abc.Callable, remote_hero_method: collections.abc.Callable, origin: str = None) str

 Connect a method of RemoteHERO as a callback to an event of the LocalHERO.
 This leads to a new, direct P2P connection between the RemoteHERO and the LocalHERO to call the method.